 The Best State Parks in Vermont for Families

 The following Vermont State Parks get our highest rating for kid-appeal, and they all have something in common — water is their number one attraction.
 Kids love to get wet, and our short Vermont summers are perfect for swimming, paddling, and fishing.

 If you’re heading to Vermont with little ones, you’ll definitely want to check out these incredible Vermont state parks.
 All of the parks we’ve chosen have a variety of camping opportunities from basic tent/RV sites, to lean-tos or camping cabins.
 Plan for a weekend getaway, or even a Vermont road trip so you can explore more than one park during your visit.

 Ready to get outside?
 Here are our top six Vermont State Parks for families with kids!

 Button Bay State Park: Family-Friendly Park on the Shores of Lake Champlain

 Located in Ferrisburgh, Vermont, about 45 minutes south of Burlington, Button Bay State Park gives you direct access to Lake Champlain.
 There are 13 Vermont State Parks on Lake Champlain, and Button Bay is definitely one of our favorites.

-Button Bay is a kid magnet, and my kids loved hiking along the shore, visiting the nature center, and cooling off in the park’s swimming pool.
+Button Bay State Park is a kid magnet, and my kids loved hiking along the shore, visiting the nature center, and cooling off in the park’s swimming pool.
 As far as I know, this is the only Vermont State Park with a pool, and unlike most of the state park swimming areas, Button Bay has a lifeguard on duty whenever the pool is open.

 Button Bay is also one of the most dog-friendly parks in Vermont.
 If you stay in the Willow lean-to, you will be right next to the trail that goes down to the dog beach.